Yantivenom/Yantivenom/README.md

 - 👋 Hi, I’m @Yantivenom
-- 👀 I’m interested in modding
+- 👀 I’m interested in game development and modding.
-- 🌱 I’m currently learning Lua and GDscript
+- 🌱 I’m currently learning Java and C#.
-- 💞️ I’m looking to collaborate on nothing cuz im not good enough
+- 💞️ I’m looking to collaborate on nothing cuz im not good enough.
-- 📫 How to reach me @TrueYantivenom on Twitter
+- 📫 How to reach me @TrueYantivenom on Twitter.

 <!---
 Yantivenom/Yantivenom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.